jphaugla/KafkaSparkDSEDemo/README.md

 ###To build the demo

-  * Create the Cassandra Keyspaces and Tables using the `CreateTable.cql` script
   * Navigate to the root directory of the project where you downloaded
   * Build the Producer with this command: